 Long-term affordable housing is defined as housing for which the annual rent for any unit in the qualifying property does not exceed the rent for households of a given size at the applicable AMI (80% AMI for urban, 120% AMI for rural, 140% AMI for rural resort) for a minimum of 100 years, and where the local government agrees not to raise rent for any unit by more than the rent increase cap.
+A "qualifying property" is a multifamily residential or mixed-use rental property consisting of five or more units in urban counties and three or more units in rural or rural resort counties; mobile home parks are not qualifying properties.

-The bill requires the seller to give notice to local governments and requires the local governments to give notice to the seller and to residents of the property if they use its right of first refusal, make an offer, and come to an agreement.
-The local government may also waive its right of first refusal at any time or if a third-party buyer interested in purchasing the property with the same commitment to long-term affordable housing enters into an agreement with the local government concerning that commitment.
+The bill requires the seller to give notice to local governments when they intend to sell a qualifying property.
+As amended, it requires the local government to give notice to the seller within 14 calendar days and to residents of the property if they use its right of first refusal.
+As amended, the local government must make an offer within 60 calendar days and close within 120 calendar days.
+The local government may waive its right of first refusal at any time or if a third-party buyer interested in purchasing the property with the same commitment to long-term affordable housing enters into an agreement with the local government concerning that commitment.